-WE continued in this place three weeks, waiting the movements of the caravan, which were long in getting prepared for their mountain-journey. our stay here, I frequently walked over the hills bordering upon the west of the valley of the Missouri, to enjoy the pure air of the rolling prairies, and to view the magnificent prospects unfolded in the vale From the summit of those prominences, the valley of the Missouri may be traced until lost in its winding course among the bluffs.
-Six miles below, is seen the Papillon, a considerable stream from the northwest, winding its way round to the east, and uniting with the Missouri, six miles above the confluence of the Platte, coming from the west.
-These flow through a rich alluvial plain, opening to the south and southwest as far as the eye can reach.
-Upon these meadows are seen feeding some few hundreds of horses and mules, and a herd of cattle; and some fields of corn The north is covered with diversify the scenery. woods, which are not less important than the rich But few places can present a prospect more interesting, and when a civilised population shall add the fruits of their industry, few will be more desirable.
+CONTINUED in this place three weeks, waiting the movements of the caravan, who made slow progress in preparing their packages for the mountains.
+During our continuance here, I frequently walked over the hills bordering upon the west of the valley of the Missouri, to enjoy the pure air of the rolling prairies, and to view the magnificent prospects unfolded in the vale below.
+From the summit of those prominences, the valley of the Missouri may be traced until lost in its winding course among the bluffs.
+Six miles below, is seen the Papillon, a considerable stream from the north-west, winding its way round to the east, and uniting with the Missouri, six miles above the confluence of the Platte, coming from the west.
+These flow through a rich alluvial plain, opening to the south and south-west as far as the eye can reach.
+Upon these meadows are seen feeding some few hundreds of horses and mules, and a herd of cattle; and some fields of corn diversify the scenery.
+The north is covered with woods, which are not less important than the rich vales.
+But few places can present a prospect more interesting, and when a civilized population shall add the fruits of their industry, but few places can be more desirable.

-In respect to efforts for the religious instruction and conversion of the Indians, I am convinced, from all I can learn of their native character, that the first impressions which the missionary makes upon them are of paramount importance in their bearings on successful labours among them.
-In things about which they are conversant, they are men; but about other things they are children, and like children, the announcement of a new subject awakens their attention, their curiosity, and their energies; and it has been remarked by a Methodist missionary who has laboured among the Indians, that many seemed to embrace the gospel on its first being offered, and that those among the adults who failed to do so were rarely converted. any motives, or from any cause, instruction is delayed, and their expectations are disappointed, they relapse into their native apathy, from which it is difficult to arouse them.
+In respect to efforts for the religious instruction and conversion of the Indians, I am convinced, from all I can learn of their native character, that the first impressions which the missionary makes upon them, are altogether important in their bearings on successful labors among them. things about which they are conversant, they are men; but about other things they are children, and like children, the announcement of a new subject awakens their attention, their curiosity, and their energies; and it has been remark. ed by a methodist missionary who has labored among the Indians, that many seemed to embrace the gospel on its first being offered, and that those among the adults, who failed to do so, were rarely converted.
+If from any motives, or from any cause, instruction is delayed and their expectations are disappointed, they relapse into their native apathy, from which it is difficult to arouse them.

-We had an opportunity, whilst we continued in this place, to collect much information about the Indians in the Sioux country from Major P., the agent appointed by government to the Yanktons, a band of the Sioux.
-He appears to be not only intelligent and candid, but also well disposed towards Indian improve-The following is the substance of the information which he gave us in regard to several tribes to the north and north-west of this place:-That the Omahas are situated upon the Missouri, about one hundred and fifty miles above this place, and number about two thousand.
-They have been well disposed towards the whites, but, owing to their intercourse with traders and trappers, and injuries which they have received from them, they are becoming more vicious in their habits, and less friendly.
-And yet, kind treatment would conciliate their favour; and there can be little doubt that a mission might be established among them with fair prospects of success.
+We had an opportunity, whilst we continued in this place. to collect much information about the Indians in the Sioux country from Maj.
+P. the agent appointed by government to the Yanktons, a band of the Sioux.
+He appears to be. not only intelligent and candid, but also well disposed towards Indian improvement.
+The following is the substance of the information, which he gave us in regard to several tribes to the north and north-west of this place: that the Omahas are situated upon the Missouri, about one hundred and fifty miles above this place, and number about two They have been well disposed towards the thousand. whites, but, owing to their intercourse with traders and trappers, and abuses which they have received from them, they are becoming more vicious in their habits, and less friendly.
+And yet, kind treatment would conciliate their favor, so that there would be nothing to fear, but that there might be a mission established among them with fair prospect of success.

-The Yanktons are an interesting band of the Sioux, about two thousand people.
-Their village is to be of about two thousand people. located on the Vermilion River, where it unites with the Missouri from the north.
-Major P. thinks this the Missouri from the north.
-Major P. thinks this would be a very eligible place for a missionary station, and says he will do what lies in his power to aid such
+The Yanktons are an interesting band of the Sioux, of about two thousand people.
+Their village is to be located on the Vermilion river, where it unites with the Missouri from the north.
+Maj.
+P. thinks this would be a very eligible place for a missionary station, and says, he will do what is in his power to aid such an enterprise.